Bad Values but Good Behavior: Learning Highly Misspecified Bandits and MDPs: Introduction

-Our results lend credence, in a strong theoretical sense, to the observation that reinforcement learning algorithms based on presumably approximate value function models are often able to learn (near-) optimal behavior in practice across challenging benchmarks \cite{mnih2013playing, lillicrap2015continuous}.
+Our results lend credence, in a rigorous sense, to the observation that reinforcement learning algorithms presumably equipped with only approximate value function models are often able to learn (near-) optimal behavior in practice across challenging benchmarks \citep{mnih2013playing, lillicrap2015continuous}.
 They also shine light on the precise structure of bandit problems that makes robustness possible in the face of significant misspecification.